 Grills Take Longer to Heat Up

 Scientifically speaking, when the grill’s external metallic walls are cold to the touch, they will suck up any heat that you attempt to create inside the grill’s chamber.
 It doesn’t matter if you have a charcoal grill, a gas grill, or a smoker, when you’re in a colder climate, the unit will take longer to heat up and it will require more fuel.
 Plus the simple action of combustion requires sucking cold air in to ignite, so then you have even more chilled air that needs heating.
+Choosing the right grill is also an important factor, and top propane grills below $500 will help you balance quality and budget.

 Heat is More Difficult to Maintain